Saint Peter Port Harbour: History

 On 28 June 1940, German commanders sent a squadron of bombers over the islands and bombed the harbours of Guernsey and Jersey.
 In St Peter Port some lorries lined up to unload tomatoes for export to England were mistaken by the reconnaissance for troop carriers.
 Forty-four islanders were killed in the raids.
 The BBC then broadcast the message that the islands had been declared "open towns", after Prime Minister Winston Churchill refused to announce the demilitarisation through diplomatic channels, and later in the day reported the German bombing of the island.

 The Second World War saw the town also bombed by Allied bombers which killed harbour workers and caused damage to the harbour, such as on 14 June 1944, having been identified by Cryptanalysis of the Enigma intercepts, which was confirmed with a solo photographic reconnaissance Spitfire from No. 541 Squadron RAF, German submarine U-275 was attacked by no less than 8 Hawker Typhoon strike attack aircraft of No. 263 Squadron RAF while tied up in harbour.
 No damage was caused to the submarine; escorting vessels were not so lucky, where the rockets hit a Dutch coaster M.V.
 Karel in the harbour.
 Many windows in town were shattered including most of those in the Town Church.

 The Nazi German forces improved the defences of the harbour including building a number of steel and concrete bunkers and casemates, most of which are located on the Castle pier.
 One bunker was removed from the New Jetty after the war due to fears that weight may collapse the jetty.
 Considerable work has recently been undertaken strengthening the New Jetty.
 A workshop erected by the Germans on the Albert Pier was demolished in the 1970s.

 During the mid 1980s the harbour was dredged to provide easier access for shipping, with the excavated aggregate pumped through pipes to reclaim the land currently used for the North Beach parking, between the harbour and the Queen Elizabeth II Marina.

 Harbour Facilities

 Freight and Passengers

 A passenger terminal and customs facilities are located on St Julian's Pier.

-Facilities at the harbour include two ro-ro ramps for cars and lorries that travel on car/passenger ferries such as the 97m long catamaran Condor Voyager or freight/car/passenger traditional ferries such as the Islander.
+Facilities at the harbour include two ro-ro ramps for cars and lorries that travel on car/passenger ferries such as the 97m long catamaran Voyager or freight/car/passenger traditional ferries such as the Islander.